 Mary K. Ephraim is an associate practicing in the areas of bankruptcy law and commercial litigation.
 She has practiced in a wide range of areas, including consumer and corporate bankruptcy, asset sales, corporate governance, and regulatory compliance.

-In 2015, Mary Kate moved on to the national creditors’ rights firm of Weinstein & Riley, P.S., where she defended her clients in FDCPA class action suits, and continued her bankruptcy practice, advising creditors on motions for relief from the automatic stay, proofs of claim, and turnover proceedings.
+Mary Kate began her legal career practicing bankruptcy law.
+In 2015, Mary Kate joined the national creditors’ rights firm of Weinstein & Riley, P.S., where she defended her clients in FDCPA class action suits, and continued her bankruptcy practice, advising creditors on motions for relief from the automatic stay, proofs of claim, and turnover proceedings.
 Additionally, she advised Oak Harbor Capital, LLC, a pioneer in the distressed consumer debt industry, on its compliance program under the Investment Advisers Act of 1940, as well as on state debt buyer licensing regimes applicable to its private equity funds.

-Mary K. Ephraim lives in Putnam County and serves on the committee to update the comprehensive plan of Philipstown, New York.
-She earned her undergraduate degree from the University of Vermont and her law degree from Pace Law School.
+Mary K. Ephraim earned her undergraduate degree from the University of Vermont and her law degree from Pace Law School.
 She is admitted to practice in the state courts of New York, Connecticut, and Pennsylvania, and the Southern District of New York (SDNY), Eastern District of New York (EDNY), and the Middle District of Pennsylvania (MDPA).

 SDG Law will handle pre-trial procedures including interlocutory hearings, and the port-trial procedures such as costs and enforcement of a judgment for individuals and businesses.